Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: METHOD

 \subsection{Neural Dueling Bandit Algorithms}

-We propose \cref{alg:main}, which utilizes a neural network as a nonlinear estimator of the unknown utility function, assuming that the function can be expressed as \(\th_*^\intercal \rep(x)\) for some unknown feature map $\rep(x):\mathbb{R}^{\dim}\rightarrow\mathbb{R}^{\dim}$ and unknown parameter $\th_*\in\mathbb{R}^{\dim}$ as formalized in \cref{eq:kernel}.
-The algorithm operates independently of the chosen arm-selection method, whether it follows the UCB or TS approach.
-In each round \(i\), the value \(\wi\) is defined exactly as in \cref{eq:wi} and incorporated into the loss function as \cref{eq:total_loss}.
-We note that although we primarily focus on the estimated variance \(\estdt^2\) of the Bernoulli distribution, if an oracle provides the true variance \(\stdt^2\), it can be used in place of \(\estdt^2\).
+Building on the proposed UCB- and TS-based arm selection strategies, we develop \cref{alg:main}, which employs a neural network as a nonlinear estimator of the unknown utility function.
+At each round~$t$, the value~$\wt$ is defined exactly as in \cref{eq:wi} and incorporated into the loss function as shown in \cref{eq:total_loss}.
+While our method primarily relies on the estimated Bernoulli variance~$\estdt^2$, it can seamlessly accommodate the true variance~$\stdt^2$ when available from an oracle.

-\section{Regret Analysis}
+\section{REGRET ANALYSIS}

 In this section, we provide theoretical results for the upper bounds of cumulative average regret for each arm selection method.
-To facilitate the analysis of our algorithm, we assume the following structure for the context set $\xs$, utility function $\util$ and the initial parameters $(\th_0, \ww_0)$.
+To facilitate the analysis of our algorithm, we assume the following structure for the context set $\xs$, utility function $\util$ and the initial parameters $(\th_0, \ww_0)$ initialized by~\cref{eq:init}.